Arcetos/Snipcom/ARCHITECTURE.md

 # Snipcom Architecture

 ## Purpose
-This document is the fastest way to re-enter the project and know where to edit without re-reading the whole codebase.
+This document is the fastest way to understand the project and know where to edit without reading the whole codebase.

 The application has two first-class surfaces:
 - the main workflow window for active text files and family commands